Cray-HPE/docs-csm/operations/network/management_network/canu/initializing_canu.md

 ## SLS API Input

 In order to parse the Shasta SLS API for IP addresses, ensure that you have a valid API token.
-The token file can either be passed in with the `--auth-token TOKEN_FILE` flag, or the token can be automatically read from the `SLS_TOKEN` environmental variable, if it is exported.
+The token file can either be passed in with the
+`--auth-token TOKEN_FILE` flag, or the token can be read from the `SLS_TOKEN` environmental variable, if it is exported.

 The SLS address is by default set to `api-gw-service-nmn.local`.
-If you are operating on a system with a different SLS address, then you can specify it with the `--sls-address SLS_ADDRESS` flag.
+If needed, a different address can be specified using the `--sls-address SLS_ADDRESS` flag.

 To get the switch IP addresses from the Shasta SLS API, run the following command: